Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Register additional self-hosted agents.
 - [ ] Purchase self-hosted parallel jobs.
 - [ ] Purchase Microsoft-hosted parallel jobs.

-### You have an approval process that contains a condition.
-The condition requires that releases be approved by a team leader before they are deployed.
-You have a policy stating that approvals must occur within eight hours.
-You discover that deployment fail if the approvals take longer than two hours.
-You need to ensure that the deployments only fail if the approvals take longer than eight hours.
-Solution: From Post-deployment conditions, you modify the Timeout setting for post-deployment approvals.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### You have several apps that use an Azure SQL Database named db1.
 You need to ensure that queries to db1 are tuned by Azure over time.
 The solution must only apply to db1.
 To complete this task, sign in to the Microsoft Azure portal.